twidi/streamdeckfs/README.md

 - `TEXT;file=\\home\\myself\\texts\\intro.txt` same but using the default value of the `slash` configuration option when not passed.

 The key will be updated when the referenced image changes.

+If you don't want to deal with special characters, you can use `file=__inside__` and write the path of the text file in the first line of the file.

 #### Option "slash"